Activities and sightseeing near Komarna in South Dalmatia

 Plavac Mali is also grown in many other places along the Croatian coast - resulting in very different qualities.
 But the home of the grape is Peljesac and this is where you should visit it and taste it.
 The Peljesac Dingac may have up to 15% alcohol so you better agree who should drive before you start tasting (Please remember that the Croats have a low tolerance towards drinking and driving.
 The police have the gear to test you, and they will use it).

 In Potomje, further west from Trstenik you should visit Mr. Matusko's cellar.
 Here you have the option to compare different wines from both Postup and Dingac districts.
-You find The Matusko winery west of the main road just before you enter Potomje.
+You find The Matusko winery south of the main road just before you enter Potomje.
 Turn down the road and turn left at the first big buildings.

 The Plavac Mali wine plant does not quite look the way you may expect.
 It is kept very low and almost like a bonsai.
 The reason is that the very hot weather in summer can completely dry out the ground, but with the plants kept low and close together they can keep a proper amount of humidity.
-If you see plants tied up like they are in Italy and France it is young plants or the white wine which is more robust and can manage on dry soil.
+If you see plants tied up like they are in Italy and France it is young plants or it is white wine which is more robust and can manage on dry soil.

 The historic origin of Croatian wine is probably Greek.
-The ancient Greeks did not only establish a commercial and cultural centre in Dalmatia, they also planted wine.
+The ancient Greeks did not only establish commercial and cultural centers in Dalmatia, they also planted wine.
 Twenty two centuries ago the Greek writer Athenaios wrote about the wine produced on the Dalmatian island of Vis, Hvar and Korcula.
 Many jugs and coins have been found from that time with symbols of wine and wine growing.
 It was an important factor in the economic life of people in the Greek colonies.
 The tradition around wine growing was continued by the Romans and later the Slavs.

 Wine making on Korcula and Peljesac was at times almost a cult and wine was treated as a sacred liquid.
-There is a statute from 1214 for Korcula that contains strict rules protecting the vineyards.
+There is a statute from 1214 from Korcula that contains strict rules protecting the vineyards.